adrianomcr/vectorfield_stack/quad_robot/README.md

 #### `control_step(self):`

-This method considers the current state of the drone and updates the internal control input variales `tau` and `omega`.
+This method considers the current state of the drone and updates the internal control input variables `tau` and `omega`.
 To get these variables use the method `get_acrorate` described below.

 #### `get_acrorate(self):`